Friday, April 28, 2006

 Every vacation must come to an end.
 This day wasn't so bad.

 The weather was still holding and we were looking forward to the adventure home.
 The road back to the States was going to be a little different than the road down to El Golfo.
 We crossed into Mexico through San Luis and we were going to cross back through Algadones.
 The reasoning for this, according to our well traveled friends, the lines are shorter and the shopping is better.
+We had never crossed the border in a car, so this also proved to be entertaining.

 The 30 minute back to the town of El Golfo was beautiful and more to see than the drive down.
 The beach had filled with campers and RV's.
 The beginning of the week leading up to Easter had begun, and this area loads in over 45,000 visitors for the week.
 Time for us to leave.